Visiting the College

 We would like to encourage all prospective (Non-UT) freshmen to visit us.
 Learn more about the College by attending an information session and take a campus tour.
 Click here for more information about visiting the campus and the Moody College.

-Admission decisions for the Moody College of Communication are made solely by the Office of Admissions.
-The Moody College of Communication does not review freshman applications.
+Admissions applications for the Moody College of Communication are reviewed and decided upon solely by the Office of Admissions.
+The Moody College does not require any application materials beyond what is required by Admissions.

-New Student Orientation is offered to all newly admitted freshman and transfer students.
+UT Orientation is offered to all newly admitted freshman and transfer students.
 Orientation is a campus-wide program that is offered several weeks throughout the summer.
 During orientation students will attend various programs about the University, take necessary placement tests and work with an Academic Advisor within their major.
-Click here for more information about Freshman Orientation.
+Click here for more information about orientation.

 There are various ways for a student to achieve honors: